dena-a/laravel-elastic-email/README.md

 ],
 ```

-Finally switch your default mail provider to elastic email in your .env file by setting MAIL_DRIVER=elasticemail
+Finally switch your default mail provider to elastic email in your .env file by setting MAIL_DRIVER=elastic_email

 ### Usage ###